 This tutorial series will teach you how to use GPG in Linux terminal.
 I will not tell you a bunch of theory to overwhelm you.
 Instead, I show you quick and dirty examples to get you started, and explain the basic theory along the way.

 This is part 1 of this series.
 At the end of this post, you should be able to generate your own public/private keypair and a revocation certificate.
-This certitificate is used to revoke your public/private keypair when your private key is compromised or you forget the passphrase.
+This certificate is used to revoke your public/private keypair when your private key is compromised or you forget the passphrase for your private key.

-GPG can be used for encrytion and for signing.
-It is pre-installed on most Linux distributions.
+GPG can be used for encryption and for signing.
+This software is pre-installed on most Linux distributions.
 Currently the stable version is GPG 2.0.
 I’m using the modern version GPG 2.1 on archlinux.
 When it comes to security software, I always recommend installing the latest version.

 Check Your GPG Version